 - DW.4.
 Self-employed but unemployed as a result of general economic conditions in the community in which the individual resides or because of natural disasters - DW.5.
 Displaced homemaker - DW.6.
-Spouse of a member of the Armed Forces on active duty and: DW.6.a Has experienced the loss of employment as a direct result of relocation to accommodate the permanent change in duty station, or DW.6.b Unemployed or under-employed and experiencing difficulty in obtaining or - DW.6.b Unemployed or under-employed and experiencing difficulty in obtaining or upgrading employment
+Spouse of a member of the Armed Forces on active duty and: - DW.6.a Has experienced the loss of employment as a direct result of relocation to accommodate the permanent change in duty station, or - DW.6.b Unemployed or under-employed and experiencing difficulty in obtaining or upgrading employment